CoBrALab/MTR_processing/README.md

 * the output_folder name should not have a ‘/’ at the end.
 * the script assumes that all 4 acquisitions were taken consecutively and with no changes in mouse positioning
 * for the output files to have proper names, the input mincs must follow the naming convention coil_subjectid where coil is replaced either by ‘cry’ or ‘nrm’ to indicate either cryocoil or room-temperature coil, and subjectid is a 3-digit mouse ID.
 Finally, additional numbers at the end can be added to indicate timepoint.
 For example: cry_001_mt_1.mnc
-* mt stands for MT-pulse acquisition, pd stands for proton-density acquisition, b1_60 is 60 degree EPI, and b1_120 stands for the 120 degree EPI acquisition.

 # **Output folders**
 ![tree_output_updated](https://user-images.githubusercontent.com/47565996/72276795-c0c01300-35fe-11ea-85dd-ea3493ae2060.png)